pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zones_on_same_floor.md

 **Comments/Questions**  Finalization of this function is awaiting guidance on the methodology used to group zones by floor (ie by floor_name, or by elevation, or by another metric)

+**alternate logic based on zone elevation**

+as the zone by checking whether the zone elevation is within 7.5' / 2 (3.25') of our zone - this is more or less the same logic used in the function get_number_of_floors: `if zone.elevation - 3.25 < z.elevation < zone.elevation + 3.25:`

 **[Back](../_toc.md)**